top of page

 Inherent within our learning opportunities and curriculum and embedded within the Early Years Foundation Stage are specific means for determining how well a child is doing in specific areas of their growth, learning and development.
 These ‘checks and balances’ form the basis of all of our individual learning plans and of our Progress Review meetings (see above).

-By encouraging and supporting parents to be actively involved with these reviews and, where appropriate, with the development of an Individual Education Plan (IEP) to determine specific learning and development goals, parents become empowered to take an active role in supporting their child’s learning.
+By encouraging and supporting parents to be actively involved with natural and organic daily conversations, these reviews and, where appropriate, with the development of an All About Me plan to determine specific learning and development goals, parents become empowered to take an active role in supporting their child’s learning.

 Where it is deemed to be helpful we are very willing to share our method and approach with parents through various means including specific ‘training’ in particular areas of our curriculum, a lending library and more general discussions about our philosophy, methods and learning materials.